 3. Cognitive Behaviour Therapy (CBT)

-CBT is one of many therapies available and recommended by NICE1 as being the most effective; with the rider that “it is not effective for everyone”.
-The idea is that CBT is based on the concept that thoughts, feelings, physical sensations and actions are connected, also, negative thoughts and feelings trap you in a vicious cycle.
+NICE1 recommends CBT, although says “it is not effective for everyone.”
+It challenges your old thought patterns.
+CBT is based on the concept that thoughts and feelings are connected to how you behave.
+If these are negative, it traps you into always reacting the same way.
 Participants are shown how to change those bad patterns so they feel better.
 Unlike some other talking treatments, CBT deals with current problems, rather than focusing on issues from the past.
 It looks to improve your state of mind.

 You can do CBT individually or with a group of people, or even a self-help book or computer programme which makes this psychological therapy one of the most flexible.